UsmanIjaz/Flying_Car_Control_Project/README.md

 ### Scenario 1_Intro.

-With the proper mass, your simulation should look a little like this:
+With the proper mass, our simulation look like this:

 <p align="center">
 <img src="result-animations/scenario-1.gif" width="500"/>